 As of January 30, 2014 all commercial driver license (CDL) holders were required to self-certify at a driver licensing office.

 If you didn’t self-certify, your CDL was removed on January 30, 2014.
-Check the status of your CDL.
+Read more about these changes.

 All commercial drivers must meet minimum medical standards established by federal regulations.
 Drivers are required to have a valid physical examination card in their possession any time they’re operating a commercial vehicle.